 Biotechnology research is directed towards developing technology with both economic and environmental outcomes.
-The OECD have predicted that, by 2030, biotechnology will assume a major role in the global economy with the advances from research in the tertiary sector.
+The OECD has predicted that, by 2030, biotechnology will assume a major role in the global economy with the advances from research in the tertiary sector.

 - environmental biotechnology